Board of Directors

 As Senior Vice-President, Candu Technical Professional Organization, Julianne den Decker is responsible for all functional operations of Candu Energy Inc. including Engineering, Supply Chain and Project Management.
 These groups form the backbone of support for our projects and are crucial to ensuring we deliver to our customers on time and on budget.

-Julianne serves as Vice Chair of the Board of the Canadian Nuclear Association (CNA) , is an active member of Women in Nuclear (WiN) and the Executive Sponsor of Candu Energy’s local chapter of North American Young Generation Nuclear (NAYGN).
+Julianne serves as Chair of the Board of the Canadian Nuclear Association (CNA) , is an active member of Women in Nuclear (WiN) and the Executive Sponsor of Candu Energy’s local chapter of North American Young Generation Nuclear (NAYGN).

 Before joining Candu Energy Inc., Julianne was a Project Director at Aecon, supporting the CANDU® Refurbishment Programs at OPG and Bruce Power.
 From 2009-2016, she worked for Chicago Bridge & Iron (CB&I) as the Engineering Manager responsible for the AP1000 standard plant design for projects at VC Summer and Vogtle.
 Prior to that, Julianne spent nine years with Areva/Framatome performing Steam Generator replacements at 13 different nuclear facilities in the USA and later supporting the Okiluoto EPR project from Areva’s head office in Paris.

-Julianne is a Professional Civil Engineer.
+Julianne holds a Bachelor of Science in Civil Engineering from Princeton University.
 Earlier in her career she was named Engineer of the Year at Areva and graduated from many leadership development programs including Aecon’s Next Generation Leaders Program at the Ivey Business School, CB&I’s Advanced Leadership Program at Rice University and SNC’s Executive Leadership Development Program at Oxford, UK.

 Pat started his career at Bruce Power in 2011 as a Senior Financial Trader where he worked on the Geographic Diversification Initiative to develop new trading strategies and optimize regional diversification.
 In 2015, he embarked on a new position with Bruce Power working alongside the Chief Investment Officer helping to oversee the investment and risk management of Bruce Power’s defined benefit pension plan.
-Prior to working for Bruce Power, Patrick worked as a hedge fund derivatives trader at Aquilon Power.
+Prior to working for Bruce Power, Pat worked as a hedge fund derivatives trader at Aquilon Power.

 Amy Gottschling is currently the Vice President of Science, Technology and Commercial Oversight at Atomic Energy of Canada Limited (AECL).
 Amy is responsible for overseeing the performance of Canadian Nuclear Laboratories’ (CNL) nuclear science and technology projects and programs for the Government of Canada, as well as commercial science and technology projects for third-party customers.
 Amy plays a key and fundamental role in executing the long-term strategy for AECL and driving nuclear opportunity for Canada.